Weiqiiing/Hiragana-Help/README.md

       +  Added Hiragana with dakuten.
 Enable/Disable the same way.

       ~Tried to make a function to check what is 'enabled'.
-        - fail - may come back to it
+        > failed.
+May come back to it